shaigue/pmi_masking/README.md

 and creates the PMI-masking vocabulary.

 ## Performance and resource requirements
-In this section we will present some performance results on different datasets and systems.
-Can use those numbers for a rough estimate how much resources it will take to your setting.
+In this section we present performance results on different datasets and systems.
+You cna use those numbers for a rough estimate how much resources it will take for your setting.

 |  dataset   | #tokens |                      processor                       | #processors | memory  |          system           | total time | disk space |
 |:----------:|:-------:|:----------------------------------------------------:|:-----------:|:-------:|:-------------------------:|:----------:|:----------:|